gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ArrayExt.md

 ## ArrayExt.HasItemsOfType<TSource,TCast>(this TSource[]) Method

-(Cross-Game compatible) Check if this has any items of type TCast
+Check if this has any items of type TCast

 ```csharp
 public static bool HasItemsOfType<TSource,TCast>(this TSource[] array)